An Essential Amalfi Coast Travel Guide

 What to Know

 The Amalfi Coast is a UNESCO World Heritage Site consisting of 13 towns spread across a strip of sun-kissed land.
 Long a haven for Roman aristocracy and celebrities, the Amalfi Coast was once one of the strongest Mediterranean naval powers in the 11th and 12th centuries.
-Today, it thrives as one of Italy’s top destinations along with Rome, Florence and Venice.
+Today, it thrives as one of Italy’s top destinations along with Rome, Florence, and Venice.

 As John Steinbeck said, “Positano bites deep.
 It is a dream place that isn't quite real when you are there and becomes beckoningly real after you have gone.”